banner

 Defusing Power Struggles with Diplomacy

 Diplomacy is the art of handling conflicts or potential conflicts with people with sensitivity and grace.
-Diplomacy is skill and tact in dealing with people.
+It’s skill and tact in dealing with people.
 This skill may require giving honor, exercising restraint, and dealing with injustice.

 Tough Situations Require Tact

-In a competitive spirit, many encourage taking advantage of other people’s weaknesses to capitalize on opportunities.
-We do this in sports or games and in business.
-We consider it smart or savvy, but is this always good?
-What should we do when the previous manager of a company or organization was popular with his co-workers and customers, or the former parent was well-loved?
+In a competitive mindset, it’s common to see people exploiting others’ weaknesses for personal gain.
+We do this in sports, games, business, and even relationships.
+We consider it smart or savvy, but is it always wise?
+What should we do when the previous manager or parent was well-liked?
 To take advantage of these situations can backfire on us.

-Sometimes, it is difficult to be diplomatic and to show honor and restraint.
+Sometimes, it’s difficult to be diplomatic and to show honor and restraint.
 During times of stress or transition, we may want to take advantage of someone’s downfall or unpopularity.
-We may despise and speak abusively of that person, and promote our ideas and methods as being superior.
-We may even become manipulative.
-All of this is human nature.
+We may despise and speak disrespectfully of that person, and promote our "superior" ideas and methods.

 David’s Diplomacy

-In our recent Bible studies, we read that King Saul and three of his sons died in battle.
-An Amalekite reports his death to David, saying he helped to slay his enemy and brought his crown to him.
+In our recent Bible studies, we saw King Saul and three of his sons die in battle.
+An Amalekite reported his death to David, saying he helped to slay his enemy and brought his crown to him.
 In a pretense of honoring David, the Amalekite saw an opportunity to be rewarded.
 Instead, David grieves for King Saul and kills the Amalekite.
 In this, he shows honor and respect for God’s anointed.
 He doesn’t rejoice over Saul’s death, even though Saul (in his mad jealousy) always tried to kill him.
 David loved his father-in-law, the king.
 He grieves Saul’s death.

 After Saul’s death, Abner, the commander of his armies, installs one of Saul’s remaining sons on the throne of Israel.
 Ishbosheth is a weak king, however, and Abner strengthens his position in the realm.
 Perhaps to shore up his image, King Ishbosheth accuses Abner of sleeping with one of Saul’s wives.
-Abner is so offended by the attack on his integrity that he tells the new king that he will turn the entire kingdom of Israel over to David.
-Ishbosheth fears Abner and is silent after that.
+Abner is so offended by the attack on his integrity that he tells the new king he will turn the entire kingdom of Israel over to David.
+Ishbosheth fears Abner and falls silent.

 Abner loses no time in meeting with David and trying to convince the elders of Israel to appoint him as their next king.
-When Joab, the head of David’s armies, returns from battle and hears about the meeting, he is irate that David let his enemy go—he thinks him a spy.
+When Joab, the head of David’s armies, returns from battle and hears about the meeting, he’s irate that David let his enemy go—he thinks Abner’s a spy.

-To avoid trouble, and to prevent David from allying with Abner, Joab and his brother Abishai pursue Abner and kill him.
-“Joab and his brother Abishai murdered Abner because he had killed their brother Asahel in the battle at Gibeon” (2Samuel 3:30, NIV).
+To avoid trouble and prevent David from allying with Abner, Joab takes action.
+“Joab and his brother Abishai murdered Abner because he had killed their brother Asahel in the battle at Gibeon,” (2Samuel 3:30, NIV).

 Does David seize this opportunity to attack Ishbosheth and gain the kingdom for himself?
 Not at all.
 He holds a public funeral for the outstanding commander of Israel’s forces.
 And, ironically, Joab leads the procession, the one who killed Abner!
 David also follows the casket to its burial place.